hkust-vgd/shrec17/README.md

 Each ShapeNet object is stored in 3D as a triangle mesh in OBJ format, with color in a separate material file in MTL format, and (optional) textures.
 The ShapeNet objects are a subset of ShapeNetSem.
 All object IDs are the same as those in the original ShapeNet dataset.

 # Evaluation
 We provide Python evaluation scripts for all of the metrics.
 You can find an example retrieval results in the folder.
+Please check out this reprository regularly for more updates.
+All bug reports and suggestion are welcomed.

 Usage:

 ```python eval.py examples/```

 ## Tools